xxnani/DiagnosAI/README.md

 * Orphanet
 * Numerous healthcare professionals and geneticists contributing to research on rare diseases

-I would also like to thank **MinnaLearn** and the **University of Helsinki** for helping shape the technical foundations of this project by hosting the Artificial Intelligence Collection courses, and for expanding awareness, knowledge, and the collective ability to apply artificial intelligence in a positive and constructive way.
+I would also like to thank **MinnaLearn** and the **University of Helsinki** for helping shape the technical foundations of this project by hosting the Artificial Intelligence courses, and for expanding awareness, knowledge, and the collective ability to apply artificial intelligence in a positive and constructive way.

 ## Prototype Code